What is the purpose of this simulator?

 - In practice, you can tend to get uneven radiator temperatures (cool patches) with very big radiators.
 E.g., a 2.5 sq.m. radiator might act more like 2.2 sq.m. due to these ‘cool’ patches

 - Long rectangular radiators give out a bit more heat per sqm than square ones.

 - The values are good estimates, but check manufacturers data for more specific values.

-- The deltaT (difference in temperature) we are considering here is the difference between flow and return temperatures.
+- The deltaT (difference in temperature) we are considering here is the difference between flow and return water temperatures.
 The same term is often used to describe the difference between room temperure and radiator temperature (e.g. dt50°).
 Don’t confuse the two.

 Now try changing any one of the above and see what happens to the temperatures.

 - With more power input, the radiator gets hotter, and more heat is dissipated to the room.

 - If the radiator is bigger, it dissipates the same heat to the room, but at a lower temperature

 - When the water flow-rate reduces, the difference between the flow and return (deltaT, dT) increases.
 The flow-temperature rises and return-temperature drops.
 Watch the thermometers.
 Try increasing the heat input and also doubling the flow rate.
 Watch the dT.